JussiM01/BlockBoids/README.md

 # BlockBoids
-Boids simulation with NumPy array based updates which are further optimized by restricting the computation to relevant rectangular areas.
+NumPy array based boids simulation optimized with spatial tiling.

 ## Intro
 The boids model is used for simulating the flocking behavior of birds and the